 Talk to your colleagues for recommendations or look up Touro Scholar to see where they publish their research.

 Tools and resources to match your publishing ideas with a journal

-The resources & tools below can help you identify a journal.
+The resources, tools & library databases below can help you identify a journal.
 These resources cover journals from different disciplines from a wide variety of publishers.
 Some are traditional journals and some are open access.
 Hover over the tiny i for more information.